sgraden/vpc/apis.md

 ## API for Compute
 ### GET/images
 This request retrieves all images available in the region.
 Images represent a specific software configuration for an instance.
 Some images are system-provided.
-Images can also be created from instances or imported from another source.
+Images also can be created from virtual server instances or imported from another source.

 * **Required Parameters**:
 	* `start`: A server-supplied token determining what resource to start the page on.